BenVanZyl/SnowStorm/README.md

 3. Your connection string should only contain the 'Server' and 'Database' parameters.

+# Performance considerations for connection string

+The foiloing connection properties shpould be considered

+ - MultipleActiveResultSets=true;
+ - Enlist=true;
+ - Pooling=true;Min Pool Size=1;Max Pool Size=128;
+ - Timeout=35;
+ - Connection Lifetime=1;

+ Notes:
+  - Retry is handle by the DbContext EnableRetryOnFailure option
+  - Connection Lifetime would need to be adjusted according to your setup. ex.
+5 secs for server, 1 sec for local.
+  - See SnowStorm.PerformanceTesting on GitHub for example of how this could be tested.

 # Supported Platforms
 .Net 6 (Latest version)

 # Release Notes
+2022-09-11
+ - Performance enhancement by implementing db context pool
+ - Bugfix for missing async operations for query executor

 2021-11-26 -- 1.0.0
  - Breaking changes!
  - Upgraded to .Net 6